shirish93/shirish93.github.io/_posts/2026-05-27-an-admission.md

 ---
-layout: post
-title: A real boring admission
 author: shirish
 categories:
 - engineering
 - ai
 - genai
 featured: true
 hidden: true
 image: assets/images/robotired.jpg
 image_description: GenAI can be a tricky monster.
 Watch out for their evil ways!
 The image was probably slop-genereated, and I don't want to talk about it.
+last_modified_at: '2026-08-04'
+layout: post
+title: A real boring admission
 ---

 This will be short.
 I want to explain why I haven't been writing recently.
 It's about AI and it's a shameful admission.